c0dev0id/shagen.me/content/paypal/_index.md

     weight: 4
 ---

+# ...if you want to send me money.
 Hey, this is not an ask for money or for a donation.
 Please don't send me money for no reason.
 I have a job that feeds me :-)